Types of Mold: Common Types of Mold That Cause Damage and Pose Health Risks in Your Home or Business

 Commonly found in plant debris and soil, Gliocladium is typically found on fabrics and in carpeting within the home.
 Typically it is brown, grey, or black, but it may appear a variety of other colors as well.
 It’s believed to cause allergic reactions like most molds.
 Symptoms may be more severe in individuals prone to allergies.

-Typically found growing on wet fabrics, paper, and wood, the health affects of exposure to Gliomastix are not well documented.
+Typically found growing on wet fabrics, paper, and wood, the health effects of exposure to Gliomastix are not well documented.

 Memmoniella is another common type of mold, usually found in canvas, woolen fabrics, cotton, and hardboard.
 Similar to Stachybotrys, it produces similarly slimy heads but forms thread-link chains.